 Many resources are scoped by environment.
 Two environments are provided by default: test and prod.
 For example, caches are scoped by environment.
 A shared cache called "mycache" is included by default in every environment.

 You can list caches by calling GET on the cache resource as follows:

-When you build your request URL to the management API, you can use the following abbreviations:
+When you build your request URL to the Edge APIs, you can use the following abbreviations:

 /e = /environments